fabiangunzinger/wowchemy/content/authors/admin/_index.md

 ---

-I use methods from econometrics and machine learning, insights from behavioural science, and large human-generated datasets to study human behaviour in the wild.
-The scientist in me does this to further knowledge; the craftsman in me, with an eye towards helping to build great products.
+I use methods from econometrics and machine learning, insights from behavioural science, and large datasets to study human behaviour in the wild.
+The scientist in me does this to further knowledge and understanding; the craftsman in me, to help build great products.

 In the past, I have worked on topics in political economy, health and financial economics.
 In my current PhD research, I use transaction-level data to study